AbhinavNauti-yl/Quizi/README.md

 npm start

-Navigate to http://localhost:3000 to view the app.
+Navigate to http://localhost:5173 to view the app.

-📂 Project Structure
+<h3> deployment link:

 🎯 Future Improvements